 In the second/foreign language classroom, this means that lessons usually follow a predictable pattern.
 Many language teachers use the “Presentation-Practice-Produce” (PPP) model in designing their lessons.
 The teacher will start the class period by introducing a new concept to the students—usually a new grammar concept or a set of new vocabulary words.
 The teacher will explain the grammar “rule” and give some example sentences to the students, or, in the case of a vocabulary lesson, the teacher will explain the meanings of the new words.
 Next, the teacher will lead the students through a series of practice activities.
-These are often matching exercises or fill-in-the-blank activities in which students need to apply their new knowledge.
+These are often matching exercises or fill-in-the-blank activities in which students are expected to apply their new knowledge.
 During the activity or after the activity, the teacher provides feedback to the students, correcting their errors in an attempt to help them refine their new skill.
 In the last stage of the lesson, teachers often ask students to apply this knowledge again in another practice activity, usually a more open-ended activity that requires students to produce more language than in the previous activities.
 For example, in a lesson on how to form the past tense, students might be asked to write four sentences in the past tense about what they did yesterday.

 For many teachers, it’s pretty much a given for classes to be structured in this way.
 It’s the way that lessons are structured in most textbooks, and it’s the way that many teachers were taught to plan lessons.
 It’s also the way that many of us learned a foreign language when we were in school.
 In fact, it’s the way that we learned a lot of new things, like riding a bike or learning multiplication tables.
 We practice, practice, practice.
 We practice the skill over and over again until we can do it easily.
 Practice makes perfect, we like to say.
-And this approach does seem to work in the language classroom—at least, in the short term.
+And this approach does sometimes seem to work in the language classroom—at least, in the short term.
 For example, if a teacher tells their ESL students, “In English, when we talk about something that happened in the past, we add –ed to the end of regular verbs,” most students will understand the concept.
 If we give them a verb like walk, they can apply the rule they learned and form it into the past tense: walked.
 They can even put it in a sentence: I walked to school yesterday.
 Because students are able to complete these practice activities, it therefore seems logical that, if students do enough practice activities like this, the past tense will eventually become automatic for them.
 And, it seems, if students get enough practice like this with other grammar rules and with vocabulary words, they will eventually learn the entire language.

 - Language is extremely complex

 Similarly, memorizing sentences or having students repeat the same sentence over and over in an attempt to “get it in their heads” is also futile.
-As Steven Pinker, Professor of Psychology at Harvard University, points out, learning a language is not about memorization.
+Steven Pinker, Professor of Psychology at Harvard University, points out that learning a language is not about memorization.
 As he writes in his book The Language Instinct, there are an infinite number of sentences that can be created in the English language.
 In fact, many of the sentences that we hear every day are completely new sentences that we have never heard before.
 But yet, we can understand them.
 Language is too complex to learn by memorizing sentences, learning grammar rules, or studying word definitions.
 Fluent speakers of a language don’t rely on memorized sentences or conscious grammar rules when they produce the language.
 As Bill VanPatten, Professor of Spanish and Second Language Studies at Michigan State University, says: “The rules and paradigms in textbooks simply aren’t the things that wind up in our heads.
 They are not ‘psychologically real.'”

 As Stephen Krashen asserts in his Monitor Theory, language learners are only able to use their conscious knowledge of grammar forms to “monitor” themselves when three conditions are met: 1) They have time to think about and apply the rule, 2) They are focusing on form, and 3) They know and remember the rule that applies in that situation.
 In real-life communicative situations, meeting all of these conditions is rare.
 When learners are in the middle of a conversation with another person, they don’t have the time to stop and consider numerous grammar rules.
 These limitations severely constrain students’ ability to use conscious knowledge.
 In contrast, language that students have acquired through comprehensible input has no such limitations.
 When students acquire a language by receiving comprehensible input, the effects are long-term.
 Certainly, acquiring language takes time.
 It is a gradual process, and learners need many exposures to new words and grammatical forms before they fully acquire them.
 But when students do acquire new forms, the effects are long-lasting.
-As the EFL teacher Beniko Mason has written: “Consciously learned knowledge is fragile and easily forgotten, but unconsciously acquired language competence is permanent.”
+As EFL teacher and researcher Dr. Beniko Mason has written: “Consciously learned knowledge is fragile and easily forgotten, but unconsciously acquired language competence is permanent.”

 - Language must be learned within a meaningful context and in real communication